dgerabagi/aiascent-dev/src/Artifacts/A77 - V2V Academy - Image Prompts (Underequipped Graduate).md

     *   **Approach 2:** A home builder is given a client's list of desired features (the scope).
 They then use a computer program (the AI) to generate a detailed architectural blueprint, translating the client's wishes into a technical plan.
 *   **Page 2 (AI as Senior Dev):**
     *   **Approach 1:** A side-by-side comparison.
 On the left, a student is struggling, manually creating folders and empty files with generic names.
 On the right, a student gives a single command to an AI, which instantly generates a complete, perfectly organized project with folders like `/components`, `/lib`, and `/app`.
-    *   **Approach 2:** A student is learning to cook.
-Instead of figuring out all the prep work themselves, a master chef (the AI) has already chopped all the vegetables and measured all the ingredients, allowing the student to focus on the creative process of combining them.
 *   **Page 3 (The Prompt):**
     *   **Approach 1:** A developer is shown typing a clear, concise prompt.
 The prompt is: "Act as a senior Next.js developer.
 Use my Project Scope to scaffold the complete starter project using the App Router, TypeScript, and TailwindCSS."
-    *   **Approach 2:** A student is ordering a custom computer online.
-They are using a configuration tool, carefully selecting the "Expert" build option and specifying all their required components (tech stack) before clicking "Build."
 *   **Page 4 (Cycle 1):**
     *   **Approach 1:** The new project structure is shown inside the DCE.
 The developer clicks "Accept Selected," and the files appear in their VS Code explorer.
 The final shot shows them typing `npm run dev` in the terminal and seeing a "Welcome to Next.js" page in their browser.
     *   **Approach 2:** A student receives a "build-it-yourself" furniture kit (the AI's response).
 They follow the instructions to assemble it ("Accept" and `npm install`).
 The final image shows them with their new, fully assembled, and functional desk (`npm run dev`).